solidrock-technology/docs/docs/guide/events.md

 If all extras for your event must be assigned to a group, turn this option on.
 Bookers will be required to assign a group to their extras before being able to check out and complete their booking.

+### Can Group Coordinators download all tickets for their groups?

+If enabled, Group Coordinators will be able to download all tickets associated with their group(s) from their 'My Groups' profile page.
+This is useful for those events where a group coordinator may need to print out tickets on behalf of their group members.

 ### Are public group registrations allowed?

 If you want to allow booker to register their own groups you can enable this option.